Home Successes Improving working capital through procurement efficiency

 This oversight in procurement strategy required urgent attention to optimize operations and financial health.

-Our consultant Marcos Viale was assigned to the client for a 3-month part-time mission to address the critical deficiencies in their procurement processes.
+Our consultant, Marcos Viale, was assigned to the client for a three-month, part-time mission to address critical deficiencies in their procurement processes.

-His objective to improve supplier reliability was part of a broader effort to optimize working capital by implementing a comprehensive source-to-pay process, streamlining everything from supplier selection to invoice management.
+His objective — to improve supplier reliability — formed part of a broader effort to optimize working capital by implementing a comprehensive source-to-pay process, covering every step from supplier selection to invoice management.

 Results